|Term||Start Date||End Date||Application Deadline|

 Take an in-depth look at the nature and practice of social welfare institutions in China, and the challenges faced due to rapid urban population growth and economic development.

-Visit local social welfare organizations throughout Beijing, meeting with social work practitioners from across the field and exploring the differences between practices and policy in China and the United States.
+Visit local social welfare organizations throughout Beijing and/or Taiwan, meeting with social work practitioners from across the field and exploring the differences between practices and policy in China and the United States.

 During Summer 2020 we will be celebrating the 10th year anniversary of this program!